avidml/website/exampleSite/content/database/_index.md

 url: /database
 ---

-AVID is a database of failure modes in general-purpose AI (GPAI) systems, including LLMs, closed-api models, developer tooling, and end-to-end applications and agents.
+AVID is a database of failure modes in general-purpose AI (GPAI) systems, including LLMs, API-only AI systems, developer tooling, and end-to-end applications and agents.
 The two base data classes are **Report** and **Vulnerability**.
 A *report* captures one concrete occurrence with supporting evidence; a *vulnerability* (vuln) captures a recurring failure mode.

 Records in this database can be mapped to multiple taxonomy frameworks.
 The AVID taxonomy is one reference taxonomy in a broader taxonomy library.
 To learn more about the database and usage, refer to our [documentation](https://avidml.gitbook.io/).